stefan-hoeck/idris2-ilex/README.md

-The above defines a text character as any printable character (`dot`) that's not a comma (`&& not ','`), and a non-space character as a text character that's not a space (`&& not ' '`).
-A text token is then a non-space character followed by an optional suffix consisting of an arbitrary number of text characters and terminated by another non-space.
+The above defines a text character as any printable character (`dot`) that's not a comma (`&& not ','`), and a non-space character as a text character that's not a space (`&& not ' '`) (and not a quote, which we are going to need once we look at quoted strings).
+A text token is then a non-space character followed by an optional suffix consisting of an arbitrary number of text characters terminated by another non-space.

 With this, we can now define a whitespace token that we silently